-Use Final Grade Settings to customize how you calculate and display final grades to students and their parents.
+Use Final Grade Settings within Grade Setup to customize how you calculate and display final grades to students and their parents.
 This article describes the various option settings you can configure as a Course Administrator.

 To access Final Grade Settings, click Grade Setup from the left menu of your course.

 Select Numeric to display the overall score as a percentage.
 Select A+/- to display a letter grade with the overall score.
 If you’ve created a custom grading scale for your course, select it in the Scales section of Grade Set Up.
 Click here to learn more about creating scales.

 Check Round Period/Final Grades to round the calculated grading period and overall percentages scores to the nearest whole number.

 Rounded grades are also used to determine aggregate grades, such as when the final grades for two quarters are combined for a final semester grade, and semester grades combined for the final year grade.
 In these scenarios, grades are first rounded at the lowest applicable level and combined, and then rounded again.
 For example, quarter grades are first rounded, and then added together for the semester grade; and then the semester grade is also rounded.

 - Quarter 1: 3 assignments, each worth 100 points

 - Assignment 1: 77/100